cyverse-archive/DE/services/api/endpoints/filesystem/metadata.md

 Parameter | Required | Description
 ----------|----------|------------
-proxyToken | No | A valid CAS ticket (required if a valid JWT request header is not included). dest | Yes | The folder path to look under for files listed in the CSV file. src | Yes | Path to the CSV source file in IRODS. force | No | If omitted or set to `false`, then existing IRODS AVUs will be checked for attributes matching those parsed from the CSV file.
+dest | Yes | The folder path to look under for files listed in the CSV file. src | Yes | Path to the CSV source file in IRODS. force | No | If omitted or set to `false`, then existing IRODS AVUs will be checked for attributes matching those parsed from the CSV file.
 If a match is found, then an `ERR_NOT_UNIQUE` is returned and metadata is not saved.